 - a vaccination certificate against Meningococcal Meningitis should be attached.
 The certificate of vaccination must have been issued at least 10 days prior to entry while not exceeding three years.
 The vaccination certificate must be carried by the pilgrim into Saudi Arabia.
 Note: COVID-19 vaccination certificate is required to enter Saudi Arabia, but it is not one of the requirements of the Umrah visa

-The Umrah e-visa is actually the Saudi e-visa which covers tourism-related activities and Umrah (excluding the Hajj season).
+The Saudi tourist e-visa is actually the Umrah e-visa that covers tourism-related activities and Umrah (excluding the Hajj season).
 The requirements for an Umrah e-visa are as follows: